Atom Probe Tomography of Organic Molecular Materials: Sub-Dalton Nanometer-Scale Quantification: Introduction

-The immense effort to develop and adopt the aforementioned and other tools has enabled innumerable advances in the field, but many questions remain that are difficult to explore with existing techniques.
+The immense effort to develop and adopt new tools has enabled innumerable advances in the field, but many questions remain that are difficult to explore with existing techniques.
 Existing imaging techniques generally have insufficient resolution or chemical contrast to characterize the nanostructure of the material at adequate levels to inform better physical theories of organic electronics; measurements typically provide either high spatial or sensitive chemical information---but rarely both---requiring indirect correlation of information from several different techniques. \cite{Chen2012,Pfannmoller2013}

-APT, which combines both high spatial resolution ($<\SI{1}{\nm}$) and high analytical sensitivity ($<\SI{100}{ppm}$) in a comparatively large volume ($>\SI{E7}{\nm\cubed}$), simultaneously measures chemical and spatial information with high precision. \cite{Kelly2007,Kelly2012} This ability can help provide the structural information needed to propel the next generation of physical theories for organic electronics.
+APT, which combines both high spatial resolution ($<\SI{1}{\nm}$) and high analytical sensitivity ($<\SI{100}{ppm}$) in three dimensions, simultaneously measures chemical and spatial information with high precision. \cite{Kelly2007,Kelly2012} This ability can help provide the structural information needed to inform the next generation of physical theories for organic electronics.

 In APT, a sample prepared with a sub-micrometer radius of curvature is held at cryogenic temperatures under high bias, generating a large local electric field.
-A voltage or laser pulse of adequate intensity excites an atom or molecule on the surface to field evaporate.
-The electric field accelerates this ion towards a two-dimensional position- and time-sensitive detector; we note that, while the efficiency of this detector is not unity, it can be up to \SI{80}{\percent} in new instruments, \cite{Ulfig2017} which is quite high for any ion counting technique. \cite{Geiser2007} This process repeats until the desired thickness of sample has evaporated.
+A voltage or laser pulse of adequate intensity causes an atom or molecule on the surface to field evaporate.
+The electric field accelerates this ion towards a two-dimensional position- and time-sensitive detector.
+This process repeats until the desired thickness of sample has evaporated.
 The time-of-flight of each ion gives its mass-to-charge ratio, and its position on the detector allows the ion's location to be reconstructed in three dimensions. \cite{Bas1995,Kelly2007,Kelly2012}